|

 - Keep you back straight and use the arms to balance

-- You will feel the stretch along the front of the left thigh and along
+- You will feel the stretch along the front of the left thigh and along the hamstrings of the right leg

 - Repeat by turning and facing to the left